-With a living trust, the assets are transferred over to whomever you have named beneficiary upon your death, avoiding all kinds of potential legal headaches.
+With a family trust, the assets are transferred over to whomever you have named as the beneficiary upon your death, avoiding all kinds of potential legal headaches.

-A living trust also offers you privacy.
-Unlike a will, which becomes public record once it is submitted to the courts for probate, the terms of a living trust are not made public.
+A family trust also offers you privacy.
+Unlike a Last Will and Testament, which becomes public record once it is submitted to the courts for probate, the terms of a family trust are not made public.

-An estate planning attorney in Scottsdale AZ can help you decide which type is the best one for your situation.
+An estate planning attorney in Scottsdale Arizona can help you decide which type is the best for your situation.